Feature

 IssueSolution

-Connection refusedVerify Tana Outliner desktop is running and the API is enabled
+Connection refusedVerify Tana Outliner desktop is running

 Authentication failsRemove and re-add the MCP server, retry authentication